Understanding ICF Core Competencies: Communicating Effectively – Direct Communication

 We see direct communication come to life when we speak clearly and concisely, and when we allow the client to do most of the talking.
 Our questions can help our clients see things from another perspective or entertain other possibilities.
 It is important for the client that the coach fosters self-awareness through the use of direct communication, even using the client’s own language.

 What Direct Communication is Not

-Many new coaches are fearful of using direct communication because it seems to go against everything we learn in coaching not to do (give advice, judge, think for the client, put words in their mouth, or make assumptions), or they fear the client’s reaction to direct communication/it’s risky, will they think me too provocative?
+Many new coaches are fearful of using direct communication, despite it being a coaching competency, because it seems to go against everything we learn in coaching not to do (give advice, judge, think for the client, put words in their mouth, or make assumptions), or they fear the client’s reaction to direct communication/it’s risky, will they think me too provocative?

 In the way experienced coaches see direct communication it is a positive thing.
 So let’s talk about what direct communication is not:

 With the updated competency we could simply think of one statement, evoking awareness is not a bad thing.
 Using language that helps the client find their answers adds tremendous value to the coaching conversation.